-- 1. After the arrival on take-off, assess the suitability of flying conditions. - 2.
-While walking around the canopy preparing and spreading out the wing, you should at the same time inspect the canopy. - 3.
+- 1. After the arrival on take-off, assess the suitability of the flying conditions. - 2.
+While walking around the canopy preparing and spreading out the wing, you should also inspect the canopy. - 3.
 After you check the lines and connect the risers to the harness, grab the lines and slide them through your fingers as you walk towards the canopy.
-In this way you double check that the lines are not tangled, stuck or damaged.
-If meanwhile the canopy moves, walk around and correct it again. - 4.
-Inspect the harness, reserve, speed system and all connections.
+In this way you double check that the lines are not tangled, knotted or damaged.
+If meanwhile the canopy moves, walk around and correct it again.

+4. Inspect the harness, reserve, speed system and all connections.